pusher/atom-pair/README.md

 We wanted this partly as an easy way of giving collaborators a session ID, but also so that other members of the team could join in if they wanted to.

-If you have admin privileges in a HipChat organization, type `command+shift+p` and go to `AtomPair: Set configuration keys`.
+If you have admin privileges in a HipChat organization, go to your Package Settings (`⌘+,` -> 'Packages' -> 'atom-pair').
 Enter your HipChat API key and the room you wish the invitation to be sent through.

 Now, when you enter `AtomPair: Invite Over HipChat` and enter your collaborator's HipChat @mention_name in the command palette, they will receive an invitation with a session ID.